lynEcho/NBR-fairness/README.md

 * UP-CF@r: https://github.com/MayloIFERR/RACF
 * ReCANet: https://github.com/mzhariann/recanet

-We also provide our additional instructions if the original repository is not clear, as well as the parameters we use.
+We also provide our additional instructions if the original repository is not clear, as well as the hyperparameters we use.

 ### G-TopFreq, P-TopFreq, GP-TopFreq